The story of building a home

 Our life became a routine of Tuesday to Friday in Stroud, so that I could get to work easily, and from Saturday to Tuesday morning we escaped to our ‘dacha’, usually with a trailer-load of clutter to go under the caravan or into the half-completed workshop.
 We gradually filled the caravan with clothing, bedding, curtains, kitchen utensils, decorations, books and toys.
 The biggest problem was looking after the chickens.
 The best solution was for them to commute with us, so each time we travelled to and from Stroud the three hens would be put in a cardboard box between the two children.
 They loved it in the long grass of Hollow Ash and were often reluctant to be caught; some Tuesdays we would spend half an hour chasing the Light Sussex (such a nervous breed), risking being late for my afternoon teaching session.
 We never left her here alone – but she came close to it.

 When the Stroud house did sell, a week or two before Christmas, things moved up a gear.
 We hired a van and moved out in two trips to Hollow Ash and two to Clare’s Mum in Woodchester.
 We stocked her garage half full and loaded her attic with boxes.
-Some of those boxes are still there, after 7 years!
+Don’t tell her but some of those boxes are still there, after 28 years!
 Never again!
 It is exhausting work.
 I unloaded single-handed into an unfinished workshop – there were no doors but at least the roof was watertight.

 Christmas was spent in the caravan, with a small fir tree in a pot on the sideboard.
 After Christmas the weather turned cold and Clare took the children to her mother’s in Stroud, leaving me to work on the workshop.
 However, I was enveloped in freezing fog.
 Even sawing and hammering was not enough to warm me.
 I didn’t see the sun for five days; it was a massive dampener of my spirits.
 But when the fog did clear I was rewarded with the most magnificent hoar frost I have ever seen.
 This truly is a beautiful place.